WVURAIL/dspira/_posts/2021-08-05-spectrometer-source-settings.md

 ---

-The default source block settings in the `spectrometer_w_cal.grc` GNU Radio program are for the [Airspy R2](https://airspy.com/airspy-r2) SDR.
+The default source block settings in the `calibrated-spectrometer.grc` GNU Radio program are for the [Airspy R2](https://airspy.com/airspy-r2) SDR.
 A different SDR may require changes to the source and `samp_rate Variable` blocks.
 Sometimes the `freq Variable` block also needs changes.
 The settings for some common SDR's used with the horn telescopes are described below.

 > **Why `freq` sometimes has to change too.** The program records a band
 > `samp_rate` wide, centered on `freq`.
 The defaults are `freq` 1419 MHz and `samp_rate` 10e6.